ncuoolab/xtitan/README.md

 ### Build Dependency

 This project is a C++11 project.
-The fallowing toolkits are tested on each platforms.
+The following toolkits are tested on each platforms.

 * Windows: [Microsoft Visual C++] >= 2010
 * GNU/Linux: [GNU Compiler Collection] >= 4.6